CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "type": "transform",  // The type of method, in this case one that transforms the item.
     "target": "gasoline_lantern_on", // The item to transform to.
     "active": true,       // Whether the item is active once transformed.
+    "ammo_scale": 0,    // For use when an item automatically transforms into another when its ammo drops to 0, or to allow guns to transform with 0 ammo.
     "msg": "You turn the lamp on.", // Message to display when activated.
     "need_fire": 1,                 // Whether fire is needed to activate.
     "need_fire_msg": "You need a lighter!", // Message to display if there is no fire.